-The Special Educational Needs Coordinators are Claire Armstrong and Natalie Youdan.
+The Special Educational Needs Co-ordinator (SENCO) is Claire Armstrong.

 How does the setting know if children need extra help?